AgeOfLearning/todo-app/README.md

 ### Architecture

 Currently all the application and view logic is housed in the HomePage component which, violates the SoC (Separation of Concerns) principle and makes the source code harder to reason about.
-We can improve this by separating web components for the add todo form and the filters we're going to add.
+We can start to improve this by separating web components for the add todo form and the filters we're going to add.

-This raises an important question.
+The separation of components however raises an important question.
 How are the separate components going to share state with one another?
 For example if we have an `<add-todo>` component and we add a new todo, how do we get that state update "the new todo item" to the HomePage component which displays all the todo items?
 You could bind the `todos` array via an attribute on the add-todo component, or use a pub sub pattern or something similar but these tend to unpredicatble state as mutable data objects can be changed by any one component or module at any given time and debugging such issues becomes very difficult.
 A better solution is to use a single state of truth in the form of a data store.
-So we'll use [@aofl/store](https://github.com/AgeOfLearning/aofl/tree/master/aofl-js-packages/store) to share state in the application as well as house methods which update state.
-This will keep our state predictable and more manageable.
+So we'll use [@aofl/store](https://github.com/AgeOfLearning/aofl/tree/master/aofl-js-packages/store) to share state in the application as well as house methods for managing state.

 Start by installing `@aofl/store`, `@aofl/map-state-properties-mixin` and `@aofl/object-utils`